 - All powered by consensus algorithms with Byzantine Fault-Tolerance (BFT).

 - All connected through the Inter-Blockchain Communication Protocol (IBC), which enables value transfers, token transfers, and other communication between chains, all without the need to involve exchanges or make compromises regarding the sovereignty of each chain.

-Cosmos is also a blockchain ecosystem complete with protocols, SDK, tokens, wallets, applications, repositories, services, and tools.
+The Interchain is also a blockchain ecosystem complete with protocols, SDK, tokens, wallets, applications, repositories, services, and tools.

-- Into the Cosmos SDK
+- The Cosmos SDK

-- To the Inter-Blockchain Communication Protocol
+- The Inter-Blockchain Communication Protocol

-- To the Ignite CLI
+- The Ignite CLI

 # A whole universe to discover - tokens, wallets, apps, and services

-Cosmos is an ever-expanding ecosystem of tokens, wallets, and tools, as well as interconnected applications and services, all built for a decentralized future.
+The Interchain is an ever-expanding ecosystem of tokens, wallets, and tools, as well as interconnected applications and services, all built for a decentralized future.